al6263/roundediconsgnome/README.md

 ## Final result

-you have done! this is the final resualt:
+you have done! this is the final resoult:

 ![alt text](https://github.com/al6263/roundediconsgnome/blob/main/pulsanti%20belli.png)